Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ```
 <img width="720" alt="4" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/b39453ad-727c-4d93-a944-51fe10c859b7">

 Regardless of the quantity of emergency food assistance provided, conflicts and wars remain an inevitability.
-This perspective finds support in Mary et al.’s 2016 research, which argues that humanitarian aid of this nature tends to perpetuate rather than resolve conflicts in affected regions.
-Moreover, the severity of casualties resulting from such conflicts worsens when the received food aid is insufficient, prompting nations to engage in warfare to secure limited emergency food supplies.
-These conflicts often involve high autocratic countries competing with rebel leaders or supporters for control over food distribution, diverting resources toward military preparations.
-The persistence of war in these autocratic nations can be attributed to their substantial military expenditures aimed at suppressing rebel uprisings.
-However, as earlier findings indicate, these nations consistently experience recurring cycles of civil conflicts, necessitating a significant portion of their budgets to be allocated to military spending for quelling these uprisings.
-This vulnerability to insurgent group emergence is particularly acute in autocratic nations, given their diminished industrial GDP.
+It can be seen that humanitarian aid tends to perpetuate rather than resolve conflicts in the SSA regions.
+Moreover, the severity of casualties resulting from such conflicts worsens when the received food aid is insufficient prompting nations to engage in warfare to secure limited emergency food supplies.
+These conflicts often involve autocratic countries competing with other nations, rebel leaders or supporters for control over food distribution.

 ### Number of Battle Deaths by Country
 ```